thindil/steamsky/bin/doc/MODDING.md

 * Attributes `minperception` and `maxperception`: If bonus to perception for ship should be random, add attribute `minperception` for minimum value and `maxperception` for maximum value.
 * Tags `cargo`: List of items in cargo of ship.
-Each ship can contains max 32 different items
+Each ship can contain max 32 different items
     * Attribute `index` is index of item from files from *items* directory.
 If amount of that item should be constant, add attribute `amount` with